Python module tngri functions

 +----------+-----------+----------+---------------------------+

-• Let’s load data into Tengri from the .json file available at URL, and save the name of the loaded file to a variable:
+Let’s load data from the .json file available at URL into Tengri and save the name of the loaded file into a variable:

 import tngri